zmthy/kinect-hs/README.md

 x86_64, which the default Haskell Platform won't support.
 You'll need to install the optional x86_64 version of the Haskell Platform in order to compile the bindings, or reinstall libfreenect for i386.*

-*Also note that there is an incompatibility between XCode 4 and GHC 7.0.2 which will prevent the bindings from compiling.
-Stick with XCode 3 until this issue is resolved.*